Soft-sided duffel bag and folded earth-tone safari clothing on a granite kopje in the Matobo Hills at dawn

 Frequently Asked Questions

-Fifteen kilograms (33 lbs) per passenger, inclusive of camera gear and hand luggage, in a soft-sided bag with no rigid frame.
+Fifteen kilograms (33 lbs) per passenger, inclusive of camera gear and hand luggage, in a soft-sided bag of 35 litres or under.
 This is enforced at check-in and is non-negotiable.
-Hard-sided suitcases and roller bags will be refused outright.
+Hard-sided suitcases and duffels over 45L will be refused outright.

 No. Camouflage clothing is illegal for civilians in Zimbabwe and can be confiscated at the airport.
-This includes camo-pattern backpacks, hats, and hydration packs.
 Earth tones — khaki, olive, brown, sand — are the correct choice for both comfort and compliance.

-Trail shoes with grippy soles are better than full boots for most Matobo terrain — you'll spend hours on warm granite whalebacks where ankle flexibility matters more than rigidity.
-Boots are only necessary if you're doing multi-day walks or have existing ankle issues.
+Trail shoes with grippy soles are better than full boots for most Matobo terrain.
+Boots are only necessary for multi-day walks or pre-existing ankle issues.
 Either way, they must be broken in before arrival.

 Yes, complimentary same-day laundry for all guests.
 Items dropped before 9am are returned by evening turndown, hand-washed and line-dried.
 This is why you can pack for three days and stay for seven.
-Only underwear is a special case — we don't wash it as a matter of policy, so bring enough for your full stay.
+Underwear is the one exception — we don't wash it as a matter of policy.

 June and July mornings routinely hit 5–8°C on open game drives.
-By 10am it's 22°C and by midday 28°C. The temperature swing is the single biggest packing error guests make — they underestimate the dawn cold and show up in shorts and a t-shirt, then suffer for two hours.
-Pack a puffy and a fleece for winter.
+By 10am it's 22°C and by midday 28°C. Pack a puffy and a fleece for winter.
 No exceptions.